kohkimakimoto/lib-migration/documentation.md

 ## Documentation

 ### Requrement

 PHP5.3 or later.

 ### Installation

 Use composer installation.
-Make composer.json like the following.
+Make `composer.json` file like the following.

 <pre class="javascript">
 {